 Not everybody knows who exactly wrote the Bill of Rights.
 Some people think it was Thomas Jefferson, while some think it was George Mason.
-In fact, a lot of people don't know whether it was written by a group of people, like the Constitution, or an individual.
-To help clear the ambiguity surrounding the Bill of Rights, answers to some FAQs about it are discussed below.
+In fact, a lot of people don't know whether it was written by a group of people, or an individual.
+To help clear the ambiguity surrounding the Bill of Rights, answers to some FAQs about it are discussed here.

 What is the Bill of Rights?

 The first 10 amendments in the Constitution of the United States are known as the Bill of Rights.
 These 10 amendments highlight the rights of American citizens, which are not supposed to be encroached upon.
 These include the freedom of speech, right to bear arms, right to an impartial trial, right to protection, etc.

 Why Was it Written?

 The people who were opposing the adoption of the US Constitution believed that if it was adopted in its original form, there would be a possibility of dictatorship by the central government (i.e., the Federal government).